ml-james/c-gans/README.md

 #### Running the scripts

 The scripts should be run within a docker container as I found this the only way to ensure this project could be platform-agnostic with respect to dependencies.
-From the root of this repository please run the following commands.
+From the root of this repository please run the following commands:

 1) `docker build -t c-gans .`
 2) `docker run --rm -it -v <output-directory-host-machine>:/out --entrypoint bash c-gans`